d12frosted/elpa-mirror/stable-melpa/evil-numbers-readme.txt

 Increment / Decrement binary, octal, decimal and hex literals.

-Works like C-a/C-x in vim, i.e. searches for number up to EOL and then increments or decrements and keep zero padding up.
+Works like C-a/C-x in VIM, i.e. searches for number up to EOL and then increments or decrements and keep zero padding up.

 Known Bugs: